Apple loses Taiwan anti-competitive practices court case

 When contacted by Reuters, Apple declined to comment on the matter.

-Its iPhones are usually bundled with contracts via one of Taiwan's three major telecom companies, Chunghwa Telecom Co Ltd (2412.TW), Taiwan Mobile Co Ltd (3045.TW) and Far EasTone Telecommunications Co Ltd (4904.TW).
+Its iPhones are usually bundled with contracts via one of Taiwan's three major telecom companies, Chunghwa Telecom Co Ltd , Taiwan Mobile Co Ltd and Far EasTone Telecommunications Co Ltd.

 Taiwan Mobile and Far EasTone also declined comment.
 Chunghwa only said it respects the actions of the Fair Trade Commission, without elaborating.